yqni13/WEB_HeavensEdge_clone/README.md

 - parallax effect with fixed full screen wallpapers
 - images shaped by form of svg
 - leaflet maps imported to display location of hotel when component is navigated to
+- Privacy-Policy and Terms of use contain dummy data created by https://termly.io/